-In the case of committees, subcommittees and subordinate decision-making bodies, the appointed Chairperson must preside at each meeting unless they vacate the chair for all or part of a meeting.
+In the case of committees and subcommittees, the appointed Chairperson must preside at each meeting unless they vacate the chair for all or part of a meeting.
 If the Chairperson is absent from a meeting or vacates the chair, the deputy Chairperson (if any) will act as Chairperson.
 If the deputy Chairperson is also absent, or has not been appointed, the committee members who are present must elect a member to act as Chairperson.
 This person may exercise the meeting responsibilities, duties and powers of the Chairperson.